 As reported by the Harvard Medical School, benzodiazepines can affect memory in a way that may increase the risk of Alzheimer’s disease in seniors – one of the largest groups being prescribed these drugs.
 According to the featured study, taking the drug for 3-6 months increased the risk of developing Alzheimer’s by more than 30 percent.
 If the drug is taken for more than six months, that risk more than doubles to 84 percent.

 Severe Withdrawal Syndrome

-Of course, as demonstrated above, a mental health effect of taking Ativan and other benzos is the risk of physical dependence and addiction.
+Of course, as demonstrated above, a mental health effect of taking Ativan and other benzos such as Klonopin or Valium is the risk of physical dependence and addiction.
 Physical dependence on Ativan can result in the individual experiencing a severe withdrawal syndrome if the medication is stopped.
 This syndrome, while most common for those who have used high doses of a benzodiazepine for a long time, can also occur on low-dose benzos like Ativan after being used for only a few weeks.
 These potentially life-threatening withdrawal symptoms can include: